|

 years because of this, but we are not friends.
 Lovers, perhaps, if you stretch the truth a lot and

 tilt your head just so when you look at our relationship under a microscope.
+Mostly we just fight.
+No great change there.
+Except now when we fight,

 sometimes I pull my punches and sometimes he curbs his wicked tongue.
 And sometimes—most of the